-You need to WRITE ENOUCH so I can understand your deep thinking.
+Overall, you need to WRITE ENOUGH so I can understand your deep thinking.

 Post it: Karana made a fire at the cave's entrance.
 Then she waited for the dogs to come out.
 Three ran out and then 7 more.
 Finally the leader ran out.
 Then she shot him.